ironscar/dba-starter/postgres/docs/9 - partitions.md

   - if we attach/detach partitions here, indexes for each partitions persist
   - if index exists on to-be-attached partition, we can attach the index to parent table's index using `ALTER INDEX`
     - there are a few caveats with locking tables though so refer last section of `https://www.postgresql.org/docs/current/ddl-partitioning.html#DDL-PARTITIONING-DECLARATIVE-MAINTENANCE`
+- You can also define a `DEFAULT` partition in case rows don't match any explicit partitions as below
+  - `CREATE TABLE table_p01 PARTITION OF table DEFAULT`

 ### Drop partitions